awsdocs/amazon-vpc-user-guide/doc_source/get-started-ipv6.md

 ## Step 1: Create the VPC<a name="get-started-ipv6-vpc"></a>

 In this step, you use the Amazon VPC wizard in the Amazon VPC console to create a VPC\.
-The wizard performs the following steps for you:
+By default, the wizard performs the following steps for you:
 + Creates a VPC with a /16 IPv4 CIDR block and associates a /56 IPv6 CIDR block with the VPC\.
 For more information, see [Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#YourVPC)\.
 The size of the IPv6 CIDR block is fixed \(/56\) and the range of IPv6 addresses is automatically allocated from Amazon's pool of IPv6 addresses \(you cannot select the range yourself\)\.
 + Attaches an Internet gateway to the VPC\.
 For more information about Internet gateways, see [Internet Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html)\.
 + Creates a subnet with an /24 IPv4 CIDR block and a /64 IPv6 CIDR block in the VPC\.
 The size of the IPv6 CIDR block is fixed \(/64\)\.
 + Creates a custom route table, and associates it with your subnet, so that traffic can flow between the subnet and the Internet gateway\.
 For more information about route tables, see [Route Tables](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html)\.

-The following diagram represents the architecture of your VPC after you've completed this step\.

-![\[Getting started: VPC with IPv6 CIDR block and subnet\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/getting-started-ipv6-1-diagram.png)

 **Note**
 This exercise covers the first scenario in the VPC wizard\.
 For more information about the other scenarios, see [Scenarios for Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenarios.html)\.